mikkurogue/goilerplate-api/readme.md

 To build the binaries run `go build .`

 Then make a call to `localhost:1337/hello-world` to get an initial GET response!

+To test the POST requests, I recommend using a client like Postman or Insomnia.